Mission & Justice

 Catalyst is a network of people at our church, and in churches across Australia, who are committed to the cause of the poor and marginalised.
 The PBC Catalyst group meets monthly to discuss and learn about issues of justice, pray for our leaders and those in need.
 The group also plans activities throughout the year that raise awareness and call for action amongst our church, the community and community leaders.

-For more information visit BWA.
+For more information on the Ethical Fashion Guide visit BWA.

 SRE & Chaplaincy

 We currently have a great team of volunteers who help teach Scripture in our local Primary and High Schools.

 Together with the local Anglican Church and individual sponsors we also financially support Christian workers in both Northmead and Model Farms High Schools.

 We also are involved in a monthly service at the Constitution Hill Retirement Village alongside the local Anglican, Uniting, Baptist and Catholic churches.

 We believe that every one of us is called to be on mission everyday right where God has placed us.
 We also recognise there are those who are called vocationally into missionary work, and support missionaries in a variety of roles and places around our world.

 As a church we partner with our missionaries through financially, prayerfully and relationally supporting them and the missionary work they feel called to.
 Regular updates from our missionaries are available in the foyer.